-Using a research-based, interactive approach, peer educations from the communities they support reach over 25,000 limited-resource families and youth each year.
+Using a research-based, interactive approach, peer educators from the communities they support reach over 25,000 limited-resource families and youth each year.
 More than 80 percent of EFNEP families report living at or below 100 percent of poverty, and nearly 70 percent indicate being of minority status.
-This is important because poor heatlh disproportionalty affects minority and limited-resource audiences.
+This is important because poor heatlh disproportionally affects minority and limited-resource audiences.

 Ohio EFNEP partners with a variety of organizations and agencies within the community including: